 You can get any color and its variations by combining a set of fundamental colors using two methods: CMYK or RGB.
 CMYK stands for cyan, magenta, yellow and black (K denotes key plate in printing) while RGB stands for red, green and blue.
-All of these are fundamental colors but we use only CMYK in label printing while RGB is used in light-based technologies such as television, projection and monitors for different devices.
+All of these are fundamental colors but we use only CMYK in label printing while RGB is used in light-based technologies such as television, projection, and monitors for different devices.

 Background: Differences between CMYK and RGB (jump to software specific guides)

-Printed media requires CMYK to create a continuous spectrum of colors in spite of RGB being able to produce greater number of colors.
+Printed media requires CMYK to create a continuous spectrum of colors in spite of RGB being able to produce a greater number of colors.
 RGB uses additive colors.
-The additive model adds red, green and blue light together to represent a variety of colors.
+The additive model adds red, green, and blue light together to represent a variety of colors.
 This method might make them indistinctive when we print the respective colors on paper.
 In contrast, CMYK uses subtractive colors by mixing four ink colors.
-You start with pure white by not putting any ink on the paper and then mix the four colors until eventually you reach a full black.
+You start with pure white by not putting any ink on the paper and then mix the four colors until eventually, you reach a full black.
 That is how the CMYK method works.

 When using RGB, you cannot start with black paper and then add light to get full white color.
 In a nutshell, that is why we use CMYK and not RGB to print on paper.
 On a smaller scale, your office printer uses the same principles of printing.

 Factors to Consider when Converting RGB to CMYK

 So you might design a book or any corporate document in RGB and have it look great on your screen, but it will be converted to CMYK before you are able to print it on paper.